 You want to find the biggest possible ratio you can find.
 That means you want to look for areas with lower prices and higher rents.
 There are areas where you can find low prices and there are areas where you can find high rents, but there are usually only a FEW areas where you can find BOTH low prices and high rents.
 Those are the areas to take a close look at.

 Generally, you'll want an R/V ratio of 1.0% or more.
-You can still purchase property with a ratio as low as 0.7% and still generate positive cash-flow, but it's best to stick to an R/V ratio of at least 1.0%.
+You can still purchase property with a ratio as low as 0.7% and still generate positive cash flow, but it's best to stick to an R/V ratio of at least 1.0%.

-But it’s possible to find property that will give you both if you know where to look.
+But it’s possible to find a property that will give you both if you know where to look.
 Rather than waiting for the market to be right, find the right market and the right deals to buy.

 Sure, I’d like the houses to be five minutes from me, but I’d rather buy in better markets as long as I can solve the problems of being an absentee landlord — which is easily accomplished using a competent full-service property management company.
 Remember what I always say, “Live where you want.
 Invest where it makes sense!”